model-checking/kani-verifier-blog/_posts/2024-01-29-function-contracts.md

     );
 }
 ```

+**Caveat:** In this harness we've had to constrain the size of `min` and `max`.
+This is not because of contracts but because there are currently performance problems with verifying unconstrained `u64` in CBMC.
+Doing this makes the harness unsound, which we explain in more detail in [this section](#soundness-and-comparison-with-stubbing).

 If we run this harness however we will discover a verification failure, because of a division by `0` in `let rest = max % min;` which brings us to the introduction of the second type of clause: `requires`.